Two Stop Bitsnew | comments | tags | ask | submitlogin

 Part of the charm IS the hardware and software are obsolete.
 Your point about subscriptions and activations are well taken.
 I am not sure without a hack if you could activate XP today.
 I know many games are dead and buried as their servers and license managers long went off line.

+Additionally, older systems are completely void of the constant war against the system.
 At some point, systems felt like a professional tool to do stuff, now it’s more a feeling of using a rented consumer gadget you have to forcefully pressure into a deterministic no-nonsense-mode.
 As if these were never meant to be used productively.

 distraction free computing. your computer did 1 thing at a time. your attention was focused on that one single task to the exclusion of everything else. no interruptions, no distractions of emails, messages, web.